martins5678/Auralin-clinical-trial/README.md

 ![Cleaned Dataset](https://raw.githubusercontent.com/bankoleridwan/Auralin-clinical-trial/main/Auralin/cleaned%20dataset.PNG)

+* Visualized relationship between features of interest for insightful pattern and enhanced the pattern by engineering new features.
+* Performed statistical analysis to test the hypothesis.

-## Insights
+## Insights / Outcomes

-Below are some of the remarkable insights gleaned from this investigation.
+Below are some of the remarkable insights gleaned from the analysis.

-#### Are patient on novodra or auralin has higher hba1c_change?
+#### Do patients on Auralin have higher glycemic control than those on Novodra?

-> There is a statistically significant difference (t = 3.08, p = 0.002, $\alpha$ = 0.05) in HbA1c changes between Novodra and Auralin treatments.
-Therefore, we reject the null hypothesis, concluding that
-Novodra leads to a significantly higher HbA1c change compared to Auralin.
+> A statistically significant difference (t = 3.08, p = 0.002, $\alpha$ = 0.05) in HbA1c changes between Novodra and Auralin treatments.
+Therefore, we reject the null hypothesis, concluding that Novodra leads to a significantly greater HbA1c change than Auralin.

 ![Hba1c Change](https://raw.githubusercontent.com/bankoleridwan/Auralin-clinical-trial/main/Auralin/hba1c%20change.png)

-#### Are adverse effects observed depend on the dose of auralin or novodra?
+#### Are adverse effects observed depending on the dose of aural or no vodka?

-> Only Auralin causes adverse effects such as throat irritation and nausea.
-Also, these side effects tend to be more prevalent with higher doses of auralin.
+> Many of the side effects are a result of the model of administration: throat irritation and nausea for Auralin and injection site discomfort for Novodra.
+However, the common side effects of headache and hypoglycemia are reported in more patients taking Auralin compared to Novodra.

 ![Side Effect](https://raw.githubusercontent.com/bankoleridwan/Auralin-clinical-trial/main/Auralin/side%20effects.png)

-#### Does increase dose of auralin or novodra translate to increase HbA1c Reduction?
+#### Does an increased dose of auralin or Novodra translate to increased HbA1c Reduction?

 > There is an inverse relationship between the dosage of auralin (Corr.
-Coef. = -0.0730) and its corresponding impact on the HbA1c levels, whereas novodra (Corr.
+Coef. = -0.0730) and its corresponding impact on the HbA1c levels, whereas Novodra (Corr.
 Coef. = 0.0898) demonstrates a direct proportional relationship with the response.
-Using  minimum effective dose of auralin, can mitigate the side effects.
+Using the minimum effective dose of auralin can mitigate the side effects.

 ![Dose Correlation](https://raw.githubusercontent.com/bankoleridwan/Auralin-clinical-trial/main/Auralin/dose%20correlation.png)